huggingface/blog/summer-at-huggingface.md

 ## New Features

 In the last few months, the Hub went from 10,000 public model repositories to over 16,000 models!
-But we have not only increased in size, we have a lot of new cool features to share with you!
+Kudos to our community for sharing so many amazing models with the world.
+And beyond the numbers, we have a ton of cool new features to share with you!

 ### Spaces Beta ([hf.co/spaces](/spaces))

-Spaces are a simple, free solution to host Machine Learning demo apps directly on your user profile or your organization’s [hf.co](http://hf.co/) profile.
-We support two awesome SDKs that let you build cool apps in Python: [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/).
+Spaces is a simple, free solution to host Machine Learning demo applications directly on your user profile or your organization [hf.co](http://hf.co/) profile.
+We support two awesome SDKs that let you build cool apps easily in Python: [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/).
 In a matter of minutes you can deploy an app and share it with the community! 🚀

 Spaces lets you [set up secrets](/docs/hub/spaces#secret-management), permits [custom requirements](/docs/hub/spaces#how-can-i-install-other-dependencies), and can even be managed [directly from GitHub repos](/docs/hub/spaces#how-can-i-manage-my-app-through-github).
 You can sign up for the beta at [hf.co/spaces](/spaces).
 Here are some of our favorites!

 - Create recipes with the help of [Chef Transformer](/spaces/flax-community/chef-transformer)
-- Perform audio to text with [HuBERT](https://huggingface.co/spaces/osanseviero/HUBERT)
+- Transcribe speech to text with [HuBERT](https://huggingface.co/spaces/osanseviero/HUBERT)
 - Do segmentation in a video with the [DINO model](/spaces/nateraw/dino-clips)
 - Use [Paint Transformer](/spaces/akhaliq/PaintTransformer) to make paintings from a given picture
 - Or you can just explore any of the over [100 existing Spaces](/spaces)!

 ![Landing page of Spaces](assets/27_summer_at_huggingface/spaces_landing.png)

-### Sharing some love
+### Share some love

 You can now like any model, dataset, or Space on [http://huggingface.co](http://huggingface.co/), meaning you can share some love with the community ❤️.
 You can also keep an eye on who's liking what by clicking on the likes box 👀.
 Go ahead and like your own repos, we're not judging 😉.